dewittpe/pkgstr-and-ci/00-slides/talk.md

     - Supervisor has never built an R package.

-    - standard "I don't have time to learn that." excuse for not using a package.
+    - Standard "I don't have time to learn that" excuse for not using a package.

 2. Collaboration via git.